-A few years ago I read a post by Phyllis over at All Things Beautiful on how to make an edible Roman road.
-I thought, “I’m totally doing that.”
+A few years ago I read a post by Phyllis over at All Things Beautiful on how to make an edible Roman road (she has made most posts private now, so I removed the link).
+I thought, “I’m totally doing that in my history lesson when we next study Ancient Rome.”
 Fast forward a few years, I stalked her blog, found the post and pinned it to my Mystery of History 2 board.
 Then I set about gathering supplies and modifying it to what I was able to find.

 Supplies for an edible Roman Road

 (some of these are affiliate links, I get a small commission if you purchase from them)

 - melted butter (I did about 1 stick, if you want exact measurements check out Phyllis’ post)

 - whipped cream (or whipping cream and powdered sugar)